richhowley/IR-Keyboard/README.md

 12/17/13

-IR Keyboard Project page:  http://beersurrender.com/projectirkeyboard

 This is code for an IR Keyboard used to perform YouTube searches on a LG Blu-Ray player.
-Extract IR_Keyboard.zip and put the IR_Keyboard folder into the Arduino Sketches folder.

 The hardware for this projects consists of a PS/2 Keyboard, Teensy 2.0, LCD screen and an IR LED triggered through a transistor, the power source is a 9V battery.

-The code was written for the Arduino 1.0 IDE with Teensyduino (http://www.pjrc.com/teensy/teensyduino.html).
+The code was written for the Arduino IDE with Teensyduino (http://www.pjrc.com/teensy/teensyduino.html).
 It uses the LiquidCrystal, PS2Keyboard and IRremote libraries (see http://www.pjrc.com/teensy/td_libs.html).

 This software was written specifically for the YouTube search grid on a LG Blu-Ray player, it would have to be modified to work on a search gird with a different layout.
 See the project page for a picture of the grid layout.